ethereum/web3.py/docs/migration.rst

 Now, middleware logic can be separated into ``request_processor`` and ``response_processor`` functions that enable pre-request and post-response logic, respectively.
-This change offers a simpler, clearer interface for defining middleware, gives more flexibility for asynchronous operations and also paves the way for supporting batch requests - included in the roadmap for web3.py.
+This change offers a simpler, clearer interface for defining middleware, gives more flexibility for asynchronous operations and also paved the way for supporting :ref:`batch_requests`.

 Major changes for migration are highlighted in this section.
 Consult the :ref:`middleware_internals` section of the documentation for specifics and examples on